 I know all y’all are asking how can we fight the all powerful corporations?
 Torches and pitchforks won’t do it.
 As the Occupy movement has shown us, corporations own the police through their ownership of our government, from Federal down to village boards.

 The answer is to use the US Constitution to ensure ‘corporate persons’ receive all the benefits and obligations as ‘human persons’.
 Nail them with the fourteenth Amendment’s Equal Protection clause.
 Not through a new Constitutional Amendment.
 We don’t need a new Amendment.
-The Fourteenth has been around 148 years.
+The Fourteenth has been around over 148 years.

 No more corporate/human discrimination!
 Full equality for corporate persons!